dymmond/esmerald/docs/protocols.md

 !!!
 Info
     DAO and AsyncDAO are fundamentally the same but one is for `sync` and the other supports `async`.

+## InterceptorProtocol

+This is a special protocol used to implement [interceptors](./interceptors.md) for Esmerald.
+Check the [document](./interceptors.md) for more details about how to use it.

 ## Notes

 Implementing the DAO/AsyncDAO protocol is as simple as subclassing it and implement the methods but this does not mean